SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 - the element's ID
 - the element's name attribute
 - an XPath statement
-- by a links text
+- by a link's text
 - document object model (DOM)

 Using an element ID or name locator is the most efficient in terms of test performance,